cornellius-gp/gpytorch/API_CHANGES.md

         3. .register_cache[d_quantity/tensor]() pattern like .register_parameter() / .register_prior() in ``gpytorch.Module`` (see also https://github.com/cornellius-gp/gpytorch/blob/main/gpytorch/module.py#L203), could even have an argument on what hook is registered for that buffer.

 ## Nice-to-have but optional
+- [ ] Go through all the `DeprecationWarning`s and remove obsolete code.
 - [ ] Modernize configuration a bit
     - [ ] move setup info into ``setup.cfg`` or ``pyproject.toml``
     - [ ] move tooling settings into ``pyproject.toml``